SpaceXpanse/SpeXID/README.md

 ## Overview

-From a high-level point of view, XID allows owners of SpaceXpanse names to **associate metadata** to their names, that **everyone else can read**.
+From a high-level point of view, SpeXID allows owners of SpaceXpanse names to **associate metadata** to their names, that **everyone else can read**.
 Due to how SpaceXpanse works, **only the owners of names** are able to modify the data (through the keys in their wallets).
 This ensures that the data